michaelcale/books/books/go/0100-structs/000-index.md

 Id: 374
 ---

-A struct is groups related variables into a single entity.
+A struct groups related variables into a single entity.

 Additionally, structs can have methods, similar to classes in C++ or Java.